 Does AI dream of electric sheep?
-‘Westworld’ and AI in pop culture
+‘Westworld’ season 3 and AI in pop culture

 By looking at the differences between the 1973 film version of the Michael Crichton story and comparing it with the more recent HBO show, a number of issues pop up that reflect changes in technology and our response to it.

 Separated by 43 years, the film was a standard techno-thriller and a precursor to films such as The Terminator and Blade Runner in that it focused on the notion (still the presiding motif of the techno-horror), that we will be threatened or enslaved by our creations.

 The film eventually leads to the robots running amok as they start killing guests and the story becomes a survival / escape horror.
 The villain of the piece is the android named The Man in Black, played by Yul Brynner (The Magnificent Seven), and the film follows its methodical chase as it uses its inbuilt technology to keep track of its prey.

 If the film is a human story of survival, the TV show is a story of man’s arrogance and of AI becoming aware.
 If science fiction is nothing else, it’s a genre that looks at speculative notions of technology, so the 2016 show was well timed to examine current thinking.

 The episodes delve into deeper themes of various ethical and moral dilemmas as well as bringing up a wide variety of philosophical questions.
 As a blank slate for discussion of gender and hedonism, Westworld allows for plenty in the way of hot takes and analysis.